asyncapi/bindings/jms/README.md

 These bindings use the `jms` [protocol](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#definitionsProtocol) in AsyncAPI documents to denote connections to and interactions with JMS message brokers.

 JMS is not technically a protocol, rather it is an API.
-A JMS Provider implements the JMS API and may defined a protocol for implementing JMS API operations.
-Regardless, for the purposes of AsyncAPI we can treat it as a "protocol" to enable AsyncAPI definitions that are somewhat portable between various JMS Providers.
+A JMS Provider implements the JMS API and may define a protocol for implementing JMS API operations.
+Regardless, for the purposes of AsyncAPI we can treat it like a "protocol" to enable AsyncAPI definitions that are somewhat portable between various JMS Providers.
+If necessary, the user is free to combine this binding with other bindings that implement a JMS Provider (e.g. [Apache Pulsar](https://github.com/asyncapi/bindings/tree/master/pulsar), [Amazon SQS](https://github.com/asyncapi/bindings/tree/master/sqs), [IBM MQ](https://github.com/asyncapi/bindings/tree/master/ibmmq), etc.) to detail JMS Provider specific configuration.

 ## Server Object